 The greatest examples of businesses that follow B2C eCommerce business models are Amazon and Flipkart.

 Most people may not be aware that there is a model in which businesses buy from customers.
 You may consider this a small level sole proprietorship where the consumer creates something and lets the business sell it to its customers further.

 This takes a lot less of the investment as compared to the other eCommerce business models and involves lower risk.
 If you are new to eCommerce and experience how to be in it, then C2B can be a great choice, to begin with.

 The affiliate marketing strategy can be the one that comes under the C2B eCommerce business models.

 Yes, there exist the eCommerce business models where the customers sell to the customers.
 C2C may not be the most used medium but is gaining popularity.

 Let’s say a jewelry business contacts you and asks you to spread the word about its products to the people you know and work as a seller.
-If a customer agrees to buy from you then the business is going to send you the product you just sold to deliver to the person who purchased.
+If a customer agrees to buy from you then the business is going to send you the product you just sold to deliver to the person who purchased it.
 In return, you will be awarded a commission.

-Basically, you become the middlemen here who spread the word about the products from a business.
+You become the middlemen here who spread the word about the products from a business.

 The best examples of C2C are Etsy and eBay.